ValentinMinder/Teaching-HEIGVD-RES-2015-Labo-06-Copy/report.md

 First, clone this repo.
 [Vagrant - OpenDJ repository](https://github.com/ValentinMinder/Teaching-HEIGVD-RES-2015-OpenDJ)

-Open a termianl, go in the `box` folder, type `vagrant up` (it will install everything needed, it might take a few minutes the first time) and then `vagrant ssh` (to open a vagrant terminal).
+Open a terminal, go in the `box` folder, type `vagrant up` (it will install everything needed, it might take a few minutes the first time) and then `vagrant ssh` (to open a vagrant terminal).
 Move to `cd /opt/opendj/bin`, where all openDJ commands are now located.
 Type `sudo ./start-ds` to start the directory.

 Example: